 The following personnel are designated to perform the stated project activities and to ensure that the requirements of this HASP are met.
 The same person may fill more than one role, and/or serve as an alternate in the absence of the designated team member.
-All subcontractors must have received the required level of training and field experience as required under subpart (e) of mergency Response (HAZWOPER).
-Project Team Member Responsibilities and Tasks Patrick Montuori HSO - HRP Associates, Inc. (or Qualified - Ensuring all site work is being performed in accordance with HRP Associates, Alternate Safety Inc. Safety Program, as well as in accordance with local, state and federal Officer) regulations. - Directing and implementing HRP's HASP. - Reviewing the Subcontractor's HASP and being aware of the hazards detailed therein. - Conduct a job orientation meeting and routine safety meetings for HRP Associates, Inc. employees and subcontractors, as applicable. - Provide copies of these inspections, recordkeeping/personnel logs to the engineer/contractor as required. - Ensuring all project personnel have been adequately trained in the recognition and avoidance of unsafe conditions. - Authorizing Stop Work Orders that shall be executed upon the determination of an imminent health and safety concern, and will notify the appropriate contacts upon issuance of this order. · - Authorizing work to resume, upon approval from the Contractor. - Directing activities, as defined in the HRP's and the Contractor's written HASP, during emergency situations. - Providing personnel monitoring where applicable. - Ensuring that adequate personal protective equipment and first aid supplies are available. - Ensure site security, to the extent practicable. - Ensure accident victims are promptly cared for, and the incident is investigated and properly reported.
-David Stoll Site Supervisor/Project Manager - HRP Associates, Inc. (Site Supervisor/ - Monitor and assist the site Health and Safety officer.
-Project Manager) - Maintain appropriate rules, regulations and codes at the job site. - Provide advance safety planning for all activities through the use of Jessica Kruczek scheduling and administrative controls.
-(Alternate Site - Obtain site-specific health and safety information and communicate that Supervisor) information with the appropriate personnel (i.e. contractors, client, etc.) - Report all injuries, illnesses and other incidents to the Director of Safety. - Ensure all HRP personnel are trained and qualified to perform site work.
-Site Workers Site Workers (Subcontractors) - Read and work in accordance with this HASP. - Report all unsafe work practices to the HSO. - Report all incidents, including near-misses to the HSO. - Work in a safe manner. - Provide Designated Competent Person A complete list of HD P employee and subcontractor responsibilities (as applicable) can be found in the
+All subcontractors must have received the required level of training and field experience as required under subpart (e) of OSHA 29 CFR 1910.120 and OSHA 29 CFR 1926.65 for Hazardous Waste Operations and Emergency Response (HAZWOPER).

+Droiget Toom Project Team Member Responsibilities and Tasks Elliott Jackson HSO - HRP Associates, Inc. (or Qualified - Ensuring all site work is being performed in accordance with HRP Associates, Alternate Safety Inc. Safety Program, as well as in accordance with local, state and federal Officer) regulations.
+Directing and implementing HRP's HASP.Reviewing the Subcontractor's HASP and being aware of the hazards detailed therein. - Conduct a job orientation meeting and routine safety meetings for HRP Associates, Inc. employees and subcontractors, as applicable. - Provide copies of these inspections, recordkeeping/personnel logs to the engineer/contractor as required. - Ensuring all project personnel have been adequately trained in the recognition and avoidance of unsafe conditions. - Authorizing Stop Work Orders that shall be executed upon the determination of an imminent health and safety concern, and will notify the appropriate contacts upon issuance of this order Authorizing work to resume, upon approval from the Contractor. - Directing activities, as defined in the HRP's and the Contractor's written HASP, during emergency situations. - Providing personnel monitoring where applicable. - Ensuring that adequate personal protective equipment and first aid supplies are available. - Ensure site security, to the extent practicable. - Ensure accident victims are promptly cared for, and the incident is investigated and properly reported.
+Patrick Montuori Site Supervisor/Project Manager - HRP Associates, Inc. (Site Supervisor/ - Monitor and assist the site Health and Safety officer.
+Project Manager) Maintain appropriate rules, regulations and codes at the job site.
+Provide advance safety planning for all activities through the use of Mark Wright scheduling and administrative controls.
+(Alternate Site - Obtain site-specific health and safety information and communicate that Supervisor) information with the appropriate personnel (i.e. contractors, client, etc.) , - Report all injuries, illnesses and other incidents to the Director of Safety. - Ensure all HRP personnel are trained and qualified to perform site work.
+Site Workers Site Workers (Subcontractors) - Read and work in accordance with this HASP. - Report all unsafe work practices to the HSO. - Report all incidents, including near-misses to the HSO.
+Work in a safe manner.Provide Designated Competent Person A complete list of HR P employee and subcontractor responsibilities (as applicable) can be found in the